JackLee2111/CS-skills/README.md

 # CS-skills
-Some useful skills in computer science.
+Some practical skills in computer science.